MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-webservices-trace.md

 ### HTTP headers
 For privacy and security reasons, the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] maintains a list of HTTP headers that are allowed to be emitted to telemetry.

-The following HTTP headers are emitted to telemetry (if set in the request)
+The following HTTP headers are emitted to telemetry (if set in the request):

 * Accept
 * Accept-Charset
 * Accept-Encoding